 In friendly tender/exchange offers and mergers, the acquiring company, an acquisition subsidiary of the acquiring company and the target company will enter into a merger agreement (which, if a tender or exchange offer is to be made as the "first step" of the acquisition prior to the merger, will set forth the terms and conditions of the offer).

-Agreements to acquire public company targets generally contain few representations and warranties, and such representations and warranties typically are subject to broad materiality and "material adverse change" qualifiers.
+Agreements to acquire public company targets generally contain "no-shop" provisions subject to a fiduciary out (as described in the response to question 6.2), provisions allocating antitrust and other regulatory risks (as described in the last paragraph in the response to question 6.1), and conditions to closing (as described in the response to question 7.1).
+In addition, agreements to acquire public company targets contain representations and warranties that typically are subject to broad materiality and "material adverse effect" qualifiers.
 The representations and warranties typically do not survive closing, and the acquiring company is not indemnified for any breaches of such representations and warranties.
 The acquiring company generally takes comfort from the fact that the target company, as a public company, is subject to the reporting and liability provisions of the U.S. federal securities laws.